ishizuki-tech/SurveyNav2025/README.md

 - Load, validate, and run those flows on Android using Jetpack Compose.
 - Attach SLM metadata (model, decoding params, etc.) that downstream engines can use.

-> Status: WIP / experimental.
-APIs and config schema may change.
+> Status: **WIP / experimental.** Public APIs and config schema are not stable yet and may change.

 ---